• Home

 • Bring your car over on Magnetic Island Ferries.

-• Use the public bus and taxis.
+• Use the public bus (still 50c a ride) and taxis.

 • Rent a scooter or car when you get to the island.